StatisticsHealthEconomics/HTAinRmanifesto/README.md

 This is a work in progress, living document.
 Any suggestions or comments please post an [issue](https://github.com/StatisticsHealthEconomics/HTAinRmanifesto/issues).

-Often, on receipt of some new model code, the step taken to interrogate it are something like this
+Often, on receipt of some new model code, the steps taken to interrogate it are something like this

 What does it look like? -> Does it run? -> Is it correct?